in-toto/attestation/spec/field_types.md

 > Set of alternative cryptographic digests for a single software artifact,
 > expressed as a JSON map from algorithm name to lowercase hex-encoded value.
-> Usually there is just a single key/value pair, but multiple entires MAY be
+> Usually there is just a single key/value pair, but multiple entries MAY be
 > used for algorithm agility.
 >
 > It is RECOMMENDED to use at least `sha256` for compatibility between